sak-15/credit_card_fraud_detection/README.md

 The dataset is sourced from [Kaggle's Credit Card Fraud Detection dataset](https://www.kaggle.com/competitions/nus-fintech-recruitment).

 #### Files
-train.csv - the training set.
-Contains credit card transactions that occurred from Aug - Dec 2021 test.csv - the test set for submission.
+- train.csv - the training set.
+Contains credit card transactions that occurred from Aug - Dec 2021
+- test.csv - the test set for submission.
 Contains credit card transactions that occurred from Jan - Apr 2022.
 Only predictions for transactions that occurred in Apr 2022 need to be submitted.
-Please sort your submission by the transaction ID in ascending order sample_submission.csv - a sample submission file in the correct format customer.csv - list of customers and their respective customer IDs.
-A pair of coordinates (x_customer_id, y_customer_id) is provided to indicate the location of the customer terminal.csv - list of merchants (terminals) and their respective terminal IDs.
+Please sort your submission by the transaction ID in ascending order
+- customer.csv - list of customers and their respective customer IDs.
+A pair of coordinates (x_customer_id, y_customer_id) is provided to indicate the location of the customer
+- terminal.csv - list of merchants (terminals) and their respective terminal IDs.
 A pair of coordinates (x_terminal_id, y_terminal_id) is provided to indicate the location of the terminal

 ---